dhenwood/Dynamic-Wallpaper-Simple-Setup/README.md

 Select the Icon with the box and arrow to upload the macro to the video device

 ### Step 12
-Toggle the switch to Enable in order to active the macro. **Note** if the video device displays a message indicating that the device needs a reboot, this needs to be done.
+Toggle the switch to Enable in order to active the macro.